This article on unique candidate screening questions was originally published on June 2019. It has since been updated as of August 2021.

 2. Why are you a good fit for this position?

 This interview screening question tells you more about why they applied for the position and is a good indicator of if they’re truly a good fit or if they’re just looking to get out of their current position fast.
 It will also tell you a few basic things about the candidate:

 - Do they have the skills necessary to do the job?

 - Did they prepare for the interview by reviewing the job description and matching their skills with the job duties?

 - Does their interest in the position have to do with the position’s responsibilities, the company, or some other factor?

 Let’s make it more specific: “Why do you think you’re a good fit for this company?”

 Asking this question will tell you if the candidate researched your company beforehand.
 Candidates who have researched the company ahead of time will be prepared with specific answers rather than general statements, showing a little more initiative than the average applicant.
 It will also tell you what the candidate knows about your company outside of its online presence — maybe their colleague used to work at your company and enjoyed it, or maybe they admire your company’s marketing campaigns.

-Another tip: Compare these responses to their answer from the first question on this list.
+Another tip: Compare these responses to their answer to the first question on this list.
 The goal is to spot similarities between their skills and expectations and the open position.

 3. Which accomplishments are you most proud of?